 Are there any big “no-no’s” when it comes to trying to get your kids to try new foods?

 I generally do not recommend using foods as rewards, I think it can be a slippery slope and a tough pattern to bust out of.
 Rewards for trying something new should be family time, stickers, something more constructive.
-Junk food can still be a treat every now-and-then, but not provided in response to certain behaviours.
+Junk food can still be a treat every-now-and-then, but not provided in response to certain behaviors.